OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 ---
-title: Telemetry in Octopus Crows Nest
+title: How we use Telemetry to improve Octopus Deploy
-description: Learn how Octopus is using telemetry data to identify performance metrics for our customers
+description: Learn how Octopus is using telemetry data to identify performance metrics and improve Octopus Deploy for our customers
 author: terence.wong@octopus.com
 visibility: private # DO NOT CHANGE THIS!!!!
 This is not a public post!
 published: 2999-01-01